icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 - a local stream is a stream created by the application
 - a remote stream is a stream accepted by the application

 A local stream doesn't have the same read or write state machine as a remote stream.
-As we will see bellow, this is required for [stream concurrency][stream-concurrency] flow control.
+As we will see below, different state machines are required for controlling [stream concurrency][stream-concurrency].

 ### Write-side states